hyz615/RAccounting-Device/README.md

 3. Use the MonthCalendar control to select dates.
 4. Data will be saved to the SQLite database, and you can view recorded transactions and statistics from the main interface.

-## Configuration

-The application comes with default settings suitable for most users, but you can modify them as needed.
-Configuration settings are located in `appsettings.json`.

 ## Contributing